Danny-Yu-X/slot-machine-project/README.md

 ### Continued development

 In future projects, I would focus on the concept of nested for loops as I had some issues with it during the start of my build when trying to connect the rows and columns of the slots.
-I would also want to see how I can further optimize my code and implement object oriented programming practices.
+I would also want to see how I can further optimize my code and implement object-oriented programming practices.

 ## Author